List of Chinese cash coins by inscription: Great Qi dynasty

-Eastern Xia dynasty

-During a coin hoard in the Russian Far East in 2011 seven cash coins were discovered that bore an inscription which was previously unknown, these coins bore a title alluding to a rebel state that was founded during the Mongol conquest of the Jin dynasty.

-List of cash coins issued by the Jurchen-led Eastern Xia dynasty:

 Mongol Empire (prior to the establishment of the Yuan dynasty)

 Cash coins issued by the Mongols before 1230:

 Cash coins issued by the Mongol Empire while it occupied Jin dynasty territory (circa 1230–1280):

 Yuan dynasty

 During the Yuan dynasty, paper money such as the Jiaochao completely replaced copper coinage, during times of inflation Temple coins issued by Buddhist temples became the de facto currency.
 Under Külüg Khan a large number of cash coins were issued to pay for the state's expenditures but these got phased out in favour of paper currency, it wasn't until the reign of Toghon Temür that the Yuan dynasty attempted to produce cash coins at a large scale again.

 List of cash coins issued by the Yuan dynasty:

 Rebels of the Yuan dynasty

 During the Red Turban rebellion organised by the White Lotus society; many of its leaders proclaimed their own kingdoms and empires that ruled over different regions of China, the most successful of these was Zhu Yuanzhang's Ming dynasty which would unify China.
 Though the majority of these countries were short-lived some did produce their own coinage.